adityakrgupta25/Unity-RL-navigation/Report.md

 ## Learning algorithm

 The solution implemented is Deep Q-Learning (DQN) algorithm.
+The algorithm enhances the classic RL `Q-Learning` algorithm with the Deep Neural Networks and a technique called `Experience Replay`.
+The neural network tries to learn the underlying representation for `Q-function` to predict action values.
+The `Experience Replay` accumulates (buffers) the steps taken (experience collected) by the agent and then tries to learn from a sampled batch in the buffer rather than trying to update after every step.
+This helps us avoid uncorrelated transitions in a batch and moreover allows more efficient use/re-use of the data.

 ### Model architecture